PedroPLCode/MariolaMLCryptoTradingUtils/README.md

 Code created by me, with no small contribution from Dr. Google and Mr. ChatGPT.
 Any comments welcome.

-MariolaCryptoTradingBot Project is under GNU General Public License Version 3, 29 June 2007
+MariolaMLCryptoTradingUtils Project is under GNU General Public License Version 3, 29 June 2007